MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-appx-ch2.md

 # 2. Create Holographic Remoting remote Application

-In this tutorial you will learn how to create Holographic Remoting remote app and connect to HoloLens 2 at any point providing a way to visualize 3D content in Mixed Reality.
+In this tutorial, you will learn how to create a Holographic Remoting remote app and connect to HoloLens 2 at any point, providing a way to visualize 3D content in Mixed Reality.

 ## Objectives